th2-net/th2-listener-mysql-binlog-go/README.md

-# th2-read-mysql-binlog-go
+# th2-listener-mysql-binlog-go

-Read mysql binlog component connects to mysql data base as `Replication Slave` to read binlog in realtime and send information about `INSERT`, `UPDATE`, `DELETE` operation via RabbitMQ in th2 raw message format.
+Listener mysql binlog component connects to mysql data base as `Replication Slave` to read binlog in realtime and send information about `INSERT`, `UPDATE`, `DELETE` operation via RabbitMQ in th2 raw message format.
 Each raw message has JSON format

 ## mysql requirements

 ### user requirements

 User must have the grants

 * `replication slave` - access for reading binlog
 * select - access for selecting data from schema.tables to be observed

 Create user SQL script:

 ```sql
 CREATE USER 'th2'@'%' IDENTIFIED BY 'th2';
 GRANT REPLICATION SLAVE ON *.* TO 'th2'@'%';